 The reason behind, economic slowdown despite a strong recovery from the global financial crisis is firstly, the boost to demand given by monetary and fiscal stimulus following the crisis was large.
-Additionally, consumption grew at an average of over 8 per cent annually between 2009-10 and 2011-12.
 The result was strong inflation and a powerful monetary response that also slowed consumption demand.
 Second, starting in 2011-12, corporate and infrastructure investment started slowing both as a result of investment bottlenecks as well as the tighter monetary policy.
 Thirdly, even as the economy slowed, it was hit by two additional shocks: a slowing global economy, weighed down by the crisis in the Euro area and uncertainties about fiscal policy in the United States, and a weak monsoon, at least in its initial phase.

 The consequent slowdown, especially in 2012-13, has been across the board, with no sector of the economy remaining unaffected.
 Falling savings without a commensurate fall in aggregate investment have led to a widening current account deficit (CAD).
 Wholesale price index (WPI) inflation has been coming down in recent months.
 However, food inflation, after a brief slowdown, continues to be higher than overall inflation.
 Given the higher weightage to food in consumer price indices (CPI), CPI inflation has remained close to double digits.
-Another consequence of the slowdown has been lower-than-targeted tax and non-tax revenues.
-With the subsidies bill, particularly that of petroleum products, increasing, the danger that fiscal targets would be breached substantially became very real in the current year.
+Another consequence of the slowdown has been lower-thantargeted tax and non-tax revenues.
+With the subsidies bill, particularly that of petroleum products increasing, the danger that fiscal targets would be breached substantially became very real in the current year.
 The situation warranted urgent steps to reduce government spending so as to contain inflation.
-Also required were steps to facilitate Several measures announced in recent months are aimed at restoring the fiscal health of the government and shrinking the CAD as also improving the growth rate.
-With the global economy also likely to recover somewhat in 2013, these measures should help in improving the Indian economy's outlook for 2013-14.
+Also required were steps to facilitate several measures announced in recent months are aimed at restoring the fiscal health of the government and shrinking the CAD as also improving the growth rate.
+With the global economy also likely to recover somewhat in 2015, these measures should help in improving the Indian economy's outlook for 2014-15.